 HCL and PLL, as well as the treatments for these types of leukemia, often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 If HCL or PLL does return after the original treatment, it is called recurrent HCL or PLL.
 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above (such as chemotherapy, immunotherapy, targeted therapy, and stem cell transplantation) but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as chemotherapy, immunotherapy, targeted therapy, and stem cell transplantation, but they may be used in a different combination or given at a different pace.
 For instance, cladribine and pentostatin can work again to treat HCL if it recurs after a long period of remission.
 Your doctor may also suggest clinical trials that are studying new ways to treat recurrent HCL or PLL.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent HCL or PLL often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .